KurosawaAngel/aioblockonomics/README.md

 ## About

-Used AioHTTP for the asynchronous requests and msgspec for the data validation.
+Used AioHTTP for the asynchronous requests and adaptix for the data validation.

 ## MRE